tarantool/vshard/README.md

 The sharding has builtin rebalancer, which periodically wakes up and moves data from one node to another by buckets.
 It takes all tuples from all spaces on a node with the same bucket id and moves to a more free node.

 To help rebalancer with its work you can specify replicaset weights.
 The weights are not the same weights as replica ones, defined in the section above.
 The bigger replicaset weight, the more buckets it can store.
 You can consider weights as relative data amount on a replicaset.
-For example, if one replicaset has weight 100 and another has 200, then the second will store twice more buckets against the first one.
+For example, if one replicaset has weight 100 and another has 200, then the second will store twice more buckets then the first one.

 By default, all weights of all replicasets are equal.